Differentially-Private Multi-Tier Federated Learning: Experimental Evaluation

-For our final experiment, we investigate the impact of different network configurations on the performance of {\tt DP-HFL}.
-Two distinct configurations are evaluated: (i) Configuration 1, wherein the size of subnets ($s_c$) is kept constant at $5$ as the number of subnets ($N$) increases from $2$ to $10$ in increments of $2$; (ii) Configuration 2, wherein the number of subnets ($N$) is fixed at $2$, and the size of each subnet ($s_c$) increases from $5$ to $25$ in increments of $5$.
-In all cases, $\epsilon = 1.0$ and $p_c = 0.5$.
+Next, we investigate the impact of different network configurations on the performance of {\tt M$^2$FDP}.
+Two distinct configurations are evaluated: (i) Config.
+1, wherein the size of subnets ($|\mathcal{S}_{1,c}| = s_1$) is kept at $5$ as the number of subnets ($N_1$) increases from $2$ to $10$; (ii) Config.
+2, wherein $N_1$ is fixed at $2$, and $s_1$ increases from $5$ to $25$.
+Fig.~\ref{fig:mnist_poc_2_all} gives the results.

-Fig.~\ref{fig:mnist_poc_2_all} gives the results for both datasets.
-Initially, we consider the effect of network sizes on model performance.
 The positive correlation between network size and model performance is apparent in both configurations.
-Specifically, the accuracy gain can be as substantial as $25\%$ and $42\%$ for CIFAR-10 and F-MNIST respectively, when the network size transitions from $I=10$ to $I=50$.
-This enhancement can be attributed to the diminishing contribution impact of individual devices, as each device's update is averaged with an increasing number of updates during the aggregation phase.
-This dilution consequently leads to a decrease in the sensitivity of the aggregate to any particular device's data.
-This observation aligns well with Theorem~\ref{thm:noncvxM}, which quantifies the noise reduction as the network size expands.
+This can be attributed to the diminishing contribution of individual devices in aggregations.
+This observation aligns well with Theorem~\ref{thm:noncvx}, which quantifies the noise reduction as the network size expands.

-Subsequently, we examine the influence of varying network configurations on the model performance, given a constant network size.
-Config.
-2 evidently leads to superior model performance compared to Config.
-1. Interestingly, even while retaining the same network size, model performance sees an upturn as the size of each subnet amplifies, which is more beneficial than solely increasing the quantity of subnets.
-This pattern highlights the advantages of incorporating secure edge servers in {\tt DP-HFL}'s mid-layer hierarchy.
-This is consistent with Theorem~\ref{thm:noncvxM}: when subnets are linked to a secure edge server, the extra noise needed to maintain an equivalent privacy level during aggregations can be downscaled by the square of the subnet size, i.e., $1/s_c^2$.
-This effect is generally more pronounced than the reduction achieved through the augmentation of the subnet number, i.e., $1/N$.
-These findings underscore the importance of considering network configuration in privacy-accuracy trade-off optimization for {\tt DP-HFL}.
+Also, Config.
+2 leads to superior model performance compared to Config.
+1: even while retaining the same network size, increasing subnet sizes is more beneficial than increasing the number of subnets.
+This pattern once again aligns with Theorem~\ref{thm:noncvx}: when subnets are linked to a secure edge server, the extra noise needed to maintain an equivalent privacy level can be downscaled by $1/s_1^2$.